P016C

 What P016C means

-P016C is the Bank 2 intake camshaft correlation counterpart to P016A.
+Under the correlation-fault definition used by several manufacturers, P016C is the Bank 2 intake camshaft counterpart to P016A.
 The PCM has determined that the crankshaft position sensor signal and the Bank 2 intake camshaft position sensor signal are not correlating within the expected window.
 Bank 2 is the engine bank that does not contain cylinder number one.

-Causes mirror those on Bank 1: stretched timing chain (particularly relevant on V-engines with a single chain spanning both banks or separate chain runs), a failed Bank 2 intake phaser, a blocked or faulty oil control valve, or degraded oil.
-On some V6 and V8 platforms, a single long chain can develop more stretch on the Bank 2 run before Bank 1 is noticeably affected.
+Causes mirror those on Bank 1: a stretched timing chain (relevant on V-engines where a single chain or separate runs span both banks), a failed Bank 2 intake phaser, a blocked or faulty oil control valve, or degraded oil.
+On some V6 and V8 platforms a single long chain can develop more stretch on the Bank 2 run before Bank 1 is noticeably affected.

-Symptoms are typically the same as for other cam correlation codes and include a lit MIL, possible rough idle, reduced power, and worse fuel economy.
-Diagnosis should always begin with a scan tool review and an oil condition check before any mechanical work is undertaken, as many of these faults are resolved without major disassembly.
+Note that many generic OBD-II tables assign P016C a different meaning, Closed Loop Air/Fuel Ratio Control At Limit - System Too Lean; always confirm the definition against the manufacturer service data for the specific vehicle.
+Symptoms of the cam-correlation fault include a lit MIL, rough idle, reduced power, and worse fuel economy.
+Diagnosis should begin with a scan tool review and an oil condition check before any mechanical work is undertaken.

 Common causes